This is the "Plagiarism" page of the "Plagiarism" guide.

 Plagiarism

 In an electronic world of "cut and paste" it is easy to fail to credit sources appropriately.
-Yes, paraphrasing is plagiarism.
+Paraphrasing is plagiarism if you do not cite your source(s).
+Taking the ideas or copying the language of another writer without formal acknowledgment is plagiarism.

 Visit the DHHS Office of Research Integrity web site for a research-focused discussion of plagiarism and intellectual property.